Cray-HPE/docs-csm/install/deploy_management_nodes.md

 <a name="ensure-time-is-accurate-before-deploying-ncns"></a>

-### 1.3 Ensure Time Is Accurate Before Deploying NCNs
+### 1.3 Ensure time is accurate before deploying NCNs

 **NOTE:** Optionally, in order to use a timezone other than UTC, instead of step 1 below, follow [this procedure for setting a local timezone](../operations/node_management/Configure_NTP_on_NCNs.md#set-a-local-timezone).
 Then